rikes/datagrowth/_posts/2017-03-01-uav-haptic-control-pt2.md

 	<figcaption>Relationship between ROS nodes and falcon/Px4</figcaption>
 </figure>

-I had a bit of an issue with making novint falcon work with ROS, here are some troubleshooting tips:
+I had a bit of an issue with making Novint Falcon work with ROS, here are some troubleshooting tips:

 * Check if your falcon is connected to power supply (I lost 5 minutes of my life on that once!)
 * Remember that there is [this](https://github.com/libnifalcon/libnifalcon/issues/45) issue